hasan-py/MERN_Stack_Project_Ecommerce_Hayroo/README.md

 ## Latest Developments as of May 26, 2024

-**Important Note:** Complete version of our final report and our demo can be found as seperate files in this repository.
+**Important Note:** Complete version of our final report and our demo video can be found as seperate files in this repository.

 ### Project Summary Update